The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 Type II - a more controlled version of the above, cultured from scratch for each bake using selected bacteria (but not always yeasts), for several days often at a relatively high temperature (up to 50C) to generate high acidity.
 It is mainly as an acidifier/flavouring and usually requires commercial yeast to be added as leavening.

-Type III - this merely uses dried sourdough powder as an acidifier and flavouring for a short-process, commercially-yeasted dough.
+Some industrial bakers also believe that there should be a third category that merely uses dried sourdough powder as an acidifier and flavouring for a short-process, commercially-yeasted dough.

 Nothing more than flour and water.